Site Map

 Skilled nursing facilities after joint replacement

 Most people hope to go home directly from the hospital after surgery to replace a joint.
-Even if you and your health care provider planned for you to go home after surgery, your recovery may be slower than expected.
+Even if you and your health care provider planned for you to go home after surgery, your recovery may be slower than expected, or it is not safe for you to go directly home.
 As a result, you may need to be transferred to a skilled nursing facility.

 You should talk about this issue with your providers in the weeks before your joint replacement.
 They can advise you about whether going directly home is right for you.